dharanyan61/demo/README.md

 I was a member in NSS in my school my native is salem(attur)
 I choose BE CSE to escape from neet preparation
+Iam a hindi pandith
+my family is a nuclear family
+we are 4 members
+my father is working as SI in police department my mother is a home maker
+I have a sibling whose name is bavan
+My brother is studying 9th standard in carmel garden school my grand parents are living separately
+I had a pet dog